1995 CA-TennisTrophy

 The 1995 CA-TennisTrophy was a men's tennis tournament played on indoor carpet courts at the Wiener Stadthalle in Vienna, Austria and was part of the World Series of the 1995 ATP Tour.
-It was the 21st edition of the tournament and was held from 16 October until 23 October 1995.
+It was the 21st edition of the tournament and was held from 16 to 23 October 1995.
 Unseeded Filip Dewulf, who entered the main draw as a qualifier, won the singles title.